GabeDuarteM/semantic-release-chrome/README.md

 Uploads the generated zip file to the webstore and publishes a new release.

+Unfortunately, due to Google's restrictions, this plugin can only publish extensions that already exists on the store, so you will have to at least make a draft release for yourself, so the plugin can create a proper release for the first time.
+You can create a draft release with just a minimum `manifest.json` with version `0.0.1` compressed in a zip file.
+If you decide to make the draft, make sure to fill all the required fields on the drafts page, otherwise the publish will fail with a `400` status code (Bad request).

 #### `publish` parameters

 - `extensionId`: **REQUIRED** parameter.
 The `extension id` from the webstore.
 For example: If the url of your extension is [https://chrome.google.com/webstore/detail/webplayer-hotkeys-shortcu/ikmkicnmahfdilneilgibeppbnolgkaf](https://chrome.google.com/webstore/detail/webplayer-hotkeys-shortcu/ikmkicnmahfdilneilgibeppbnolgkaf), then the last portion, `ikmkicnmahfdilneilgibeppbnolgkaf`, will be the `extension id`.
 You can also take this ID on the [developers dashboard](https://chrome.google.com/webstore/developer/dashboard), under the name `Item ID` located inside the `More info` dialog.

-  Unfortunately, due to Google's restrictions, this plugin can only publish extensions that already exists on the store, so you will have to at least make a draft release for yourself, so the plugin can create a proper release for the first time.
-You can create a draft release with just a minimum `manifest.json` with version `0.0.1` compressed in a zip file.

-  If you decide to make the draft, make sure to fill all the required fields on the drafts page, otherwise the publishing will fail with a `400` status code (Bad request).

 - `asset`: **REQUIRED** parameter.
 The zip file that will be published to the chrome webstore.